 Don’t get confused by phone calls by the insurance company of the car that hit you.
 They may try to sweet talk you to say that they will take care of your medical bills.
 This is deceiving.
 They don’t pay a penny until you settle, sign off on all future liability, and close the case, and they are frequently full of tricks to pay you less than you’d think, commonly less than your bills.
 We usually advise patients that it might be in their interest to say little or nothing to the insurance company of the party that caused the accident, for they are your adversary.

 You are responsible at the time of service for charges beyond what all available med pay policies pay us.
 If you have an attorney, we may consider at least discussing with you and your attorney the possibly of continuing our medical care and awaiting settlement of your case for payment.
 You are, of course, ultimately responsible for your full bill.

 We are willing to try and work with Workers Compensation cases.
 If you have a work comp claim, call and talk with us.
-We will need to get our services pre-approved by your adjuster ahead of time, and we warn you that getting such pre-approval has become very difficult.
+We will need to get our services pre-approved by your adjuster ahead of time.
+Workers Compensation in NM does appropriately pay for PRP procedures.